maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 Paid add-on packages may be open or closed source, but they will still need a license.
 A NuGet marketplace will require templates and guidance.

+As Aaron mentioned in one of his tweets:

+> There must be standard commercial licenses - because the people buying them will also need to trust that
+> those license agreements won't come back to haunt them down the road.
+> One of the big incentives for adopting OSS right now is the fact that most licenses are permissive
+> - a hurdle we're going to have to overcome is making less permissive, proprietary licenses more palatable.

 Support services and consulting services are harder.
 How will a NuGet marketplace assist with these?
 Contract templates and guidance, again, may be of help here.